learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Managing_Environment_Variables_and_Secrets.md

 spring.datasource.password=${DATASOURCE_PASSWORD}
 ```

 `application.properties` is our default property file and we do not need to do anything special to activate it.
-However, on our deployed environment, we can use the `SPRING_PROFILES_ACTIVE` environment variable set to `deployment` which tells Spring to use `application-deployment.properties` instead.
+However, on our deployed environment, we can use the `SPRING_PROFILES_ACTIVE` environment variable set to `deployment` which tells Spring to use `application-deployment.properties` over the default.
 No changes to the code or to the property files are needed, hence there is no need for separate branches for each environment!
+For more information on Spring properties, visit this [link](https://www.baeldung.com/spring-profiles).

 ## Best Practices